How to design a round yoke crochet sweater

 This post wouldn’t be complete if I didn’t touch on grading.
 This, for me is where one of the biggest challenges lie.
 If you’re designing a round yoke garment for yourself then you only have one set of measurements you need to satisfy.
 The cadence of your increases just need to work for you.
 This is why I think this is a great place to start.

-However, when it comes to grading the pattern to fit multiple sizes, you have a whole set of measurements that that those stitch increases need to work for.
+However, when it comes to grading the pattern to fit multiple sizes, you have a whole set of measurements which those stitch increases need to work for.

 THIS is why there is no magic formula.